Last updated on May 7th, 2023 at 07:01 am

 Sometimes when you are placing a picture into a slideshow, that picture is completely ready for the presentation.
 It’s already been edited in a different image-editing program, or the picture was created expressly for the presentation, and therefore requires no edits.

 But we aren’t always that lucky, and it’s quite common that a picture you want to use on one of your slides needs some sort of adjustment before it looks the way that you want it to look.

-How to Make a Picture Transparent in Google Slides
+How to Make a Picture Transparent in Google Slides (Guide with Pictures)

 This will allow you to see the presentation elements on the layers below the picture.
 For example, if you have a theme with a background, you will be able to see the background through the picture.

 Step 1: Sign into your Google Drive and open the Slides file that contains the picture you want to make transparent.